-The freshly recovered copper are then carted away after the burn, weighted and sold inside the Agbogbloshie scrapyard, for instant cash.
+The freshly recovered copper is then carted away after the burn, weighted, and sold for instant cash inside the Agbogbloshie scrapyard.

-According to macrotrends.net, the average global price of copper as at early November 2019 was around $2.7.
+According to macrotrends.net, the average global price of copper in mid-March 2020 was around $2.15.

 Freshly recovered copper about to be carted away and sold.
 Agbogbloshie e-waste dump, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant

 The copper changes several hands before reaching a point where they are reprocessed and used in new products, mostly outside of Ghana.

 The 'burner boys' are usually the least earned in this process, and the most impacted.

 I see them as victims of this terrible place.